- Large Bangles x 6

-- Designing & Mounting Lace Fans by Christine Springett
+- Lace for Children of all Ages by Christine Springett

 |Welcome to Our Site |

 Our new email address is firstname.lastname@example.org - Telephone: 01788 544691

 David Springett is a woodturner but don't expect bowls.
 His work is turned from wood, on an ordinary lathe (his self imposed constraint).
 Using a basic lathe he has devised ways of turning cubes, tetrahedrons, dodecahedrons, twisted polygons (&more) as well as more regular spheres, objects turned within spheres, elliptical forms, in fact a wide variety of unexpected shapes.

 David has been a professional turner since 1980 and has written 5 books on woodturning.
 One book "Adventures in Woodturning" is now out of print.

 It is the challenge that drives David forward, often searching for inspiration outside the discipline of woodturning.
 It is always useful to be jolted out of the rut of repetition by accepting new concepts and ideas.